f5devcentral/f5-big-iq-lab/docs/class6/module1/lab2.rst

 Navigate to **Configuration > Local Traffic > Certificate Management > Certificates & Keys** and click the **Alert Settings** button to see the alerts options.

+.. note:: Starting with BIG-IQ 8.0, the alert settings now provide up to three scheduled alerts prior to SSL certificates expiration.

 .. image:: ./media/img_module1_lab2-8.png
   :scale: 40%
   :align: center